UPDATE : January 20, 2026 - 14:30 am

 The lightning strike at the Apollo Gallery

-The theft, dubbed by many as the "heist of the century," took place on Sunday, October 19, 2025, inside the Apollo Gallery, one of the most heavily guarded areas of the Louvre.
+The theft, dubbed by many as the "heist of the century," took place on Sunday, October 19, 2025, inside the Apollo Gallery, one of the Louvre's most heavily guarded areas.
+French authorities believe that a gang of four individuals, disguised as construction workers, managed to enter the building in just seven minutes.

 It might interest you